cameronbrady1527/cameronbrady1527/README.md

 ## Hi there!
 I'm Cameron Brady 👋

-### 🧠 Software Developer | Nonprofit Consultant | Machine Learning Researcher
+### 🧠 Fullstack Software Developer | Machine Learning Researcher | Nonprofit Consultant
-Currently developing robust data/web scrapers and analytics pipelines in the AI-workflow productivity and nonprofit spaces.
+Currently developing AI tools and apps, data/web scrapers, and analytics pipelines in the AI-workflow productivity and nonprofit spaces, with a heavy dash of machine learning.
 Passionate about building efficient, scalable solutions and exploring the intersection of theory and practical applications.
 Inspired to push the boundaries of machine learning in neural computing and neurological disorder early detection systems.

 ### 🎓 Interdisciplinary Computer Science Graduate from Cornell University
 Earned my B.S. as an Interdisciplinary Studies major with a focus on computer science, applied economics and management, and agricultural studies.
-Focused on mastering data structures, algorithms, and software engineering, while developing a multi-disciplinary, systems thinking approach to problem solving.
-Interested in applications that positively impact others, especially via the nonprofit sector and research at the intersection of machine learning and neuroscience.
+Developed a multi-disciplinary systems thinking approach to complex real-world problems.
+Interested in technology, organizations, and systems that improve lives.

 ### 🚀 What I'm Working On
+- Developing full-stack applications with modern frameworks
 - Architecting data and web scrapers with contemporary technologies
-- Building robust implementations of fundamental CS algorithms
+- Building robust implementations of machine learning algorithms
-- Developing full-stack applications with modern frameworks
 - Contributing to open-source projects

 ### 💻 Technical Skills
 - **Languages:** Python, Java, JavaScript, TypeScript, HTML/CSS
 - **Frameworks:** React, Node.js, Next.js, Spring Boot
-- **Tools:** Git, IntelliJ, VS Code, Jupyter Notebook, JUnit, Firecrawl
+- **Tools:** AI, Git, IntelliJ, VS Code, Jupyter Notebook, JUnit, Firecrawl
-- **Concepts:** Machine Learning, Data Structures, Algorithms, OOP, Test-Driven Development
+- **Concepts:** Machine Learning, Test-Driven Development, MCP, DSA, OOP

 ---